FransBouma/ShaderToggler/README.md

 ## How to use

+Place the `ShaderToggler.addon` in the same folder as Reshade 5.0.2+.
+Be sure to use the Reshade version which supports Addons (so the unsigned version).
+When you start your game, the `Addons` tab in the Reshade gui should show the ShaderToggler information and controls.

 To create a toggle for a set of shaders, open the reshade gui and go to the addon's tab -> Shader Toggler area.
 Then check the
 `Show OSD Info` checkbox.
 This will display the actual # of shaders it has found.